“Depression, even the most severe cases, can be treated.

 What may be symptoms of depression?

-In Depression: What Are the Symptoms of Depression? the NIMH elaborate on:
+In Depression: What Are the Signs and Symptoms of Depression? the NIMH elaborate on:

-Depression“If you have been experiencing some of the following signs and symptoms most of the day, nearly every day, for at least two weeks, you may be suffering from depression:
+Depression“If you have been experiencing some of the following signs and symptoms, most of the day, nearly every day, for at least 2 weeks, you may have depression:

 • Persistent sad, anxious, or “empty” mood